fanxiaohong/DGDN/README.md

 # Deep Geometric Distillation Network for Compressive Sensing MRI

 This repository contains the CS-MRI reconstruction pytorch codes for the following paper：
-Xiaohong Fan, Yin Yang, Jianping Zhang*, "Deep Geometric Distillation Network for Compressive Sensing MRI",arXiv, 2021, [[pdf]](https://arxiv.org/abs/2107.04943)
+Xiaohong Fan, Yin Yang, Jianping Zhang*, "Deep Geometric Distillation Network for Compressive Sensing MRI", 2021, [[pdf]](https://arxiv.org/abs/2107.04943)

 These codes are built on PyTorch and tested on Ubuntu 18.04/20.04 (Python3.x, PyTorch>=0.4) with Intel Xeon CPU E5-2630 and Nvidia Tesla V100 GPU.